 - On weekdays, students may only return to the boarding houses after the end of the college day.
-There will be refreshments available and free time until study takes place (after the evening meal) from 19:45 until 21:25. - Students go to the evening meal at 18:00 in the college dining room. - After college finishes and after study, students are encouraged to take part in the organised activities provided.
+There will be refreshments available and free time until study takes place (after the evening meal) from 7.45pm until 9.25pm. - Students go to the evening meal at 6.00pm in the college dining room. - After college finishes and after study, students are encouraged to take part in the organised activities provided.
 Students can also socialise in the common room, or continue their studies. - Bedtimes are important.
-Students must ensure that nothing is done that will prevent themselves or others from getting a good night's rest. - In the morning, students get up and go for breakfast in the dining room. - The school day starts at 08:30 and depending on the day of the week, students attend assembly or tutor time. - There will be a trip to somewhere of interest outside the boarding house organised every other weekend.
-Activities will often leave in the late morning and not return until the early evening. - If there is no trip off campus (every other weekend) after breakfast, there will be activities arranged by the duty member of staff; these are indicated on the students' day board. - There are also things that students can do during the day in boarding houses; access to the fitness centre and sports hall will be available. - Sundays are more relaxed, with brunch being served later at 11:00.
+Students must ensure that nothing is done that will prevent themselves or others from getting a good night's rest. - In the morning, students get up and go for breakfast in the dining room. - The school day starts at 8.30am and depending on the day of the week, students attend assembly or tutor time. - There will be a trip to somewhere of interest outside the boarding house organised every other weekend.
+Activities will often leave in the late morning and not return until the early evening. - If there is no trip off campus (every other weekend) after breakfast, there will be activities arranged by the duty member of staff; these are indicated on the students' day board. - There are also things that students can do during the day in boarding and access to the fitness centre and sports hall will be available. - Sundays are more relaxed with brunch also being served later at 11.00am.
 Students attend church every other Sunday unless they are exempt on religious grounds, in which case they are in the care of the duty staff in Hopewell House.

-35. School Timetable
+36. School Timetable

 Monday Tuesday Wednesday Thursday Friday Saturday

 08.35 Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg

-08.45 Assembly Assembly P1 (08.40) Hse Assembly/ Congo Assembly P1 (08.40)
+08.50 Assembly Assembly P1 (08.40) Hse Assembly/ Congo Assembly P1 (08.40)

 09.00 P1 P1 P2 (09.20) P1 P1 P2 (09.20)

 09.40 P2 P2 P3 (10.00) P2 P2 P3 (10.00)

 10.20 Р3 Р3 Break (10.40) P3 Р3 Break (10.40)

 11.00 Break Break P4 (11.00) Break Break P4 (11.00)

 11.20 P4 P4 P5 (11.40) P4 P4 P5 (11.40)

 12.00 P5 P5 Lunch (12.20) P5 P5 Lunch (12.20)

 12.40 Lunch Lunch Lunch Lunch Lunch Lunch

 13.35 Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg Tutorial/Reg

 13.40 P6 P6 Games P6 P6 Games

 14.20 Games P7 Games P7 P7 Games

 15.00 Games P8 Games P8 P8 Games

 15.40 Games/Tea Теа Теа Теа Теа Теа

-16.00 Теа Activities Теа Activities Tutorial Time Теа
+16.00 Activities Теа Activities Tutorial Time Теа

 16.40 Activities Activities

-36. Security
+37. Security

 The boarding house is locked during the night for the students' safety and security.
-The front door is key-coded and locked at night; the other side entrances are alarmed.
+In addition, the doors to Pearson House all have security codes.
 Safety is our main concern and so the fewer people who know the codes to the doors, the more secure the students will be.
 The woods are out of bounds to all students unless they are accompanied by an adult member of staff.
 If you see someone you don't recognise acting suspiciously around the house, tell a member of staff immediately.

-37. Signing In and Out
+38. Signing In and Out